le-sgs/Chain-Credits/README.md

 # Hardhat Project

 This project uses Hardhat.
-It comes with 2 contracts and scripts that deploys that contracts.
+It comes with 2 contracts and scripts that deploy that contracts.

 Try running some of the following tasks: